rails/rails/guides/source/asset_pipeline.md

     console.log("Hello, world!");
     ```

-    And a new CSS file in `app/assets/stylesheets`:
+    and a new CSS file in `app/assets/stylesheets`:

     ```css
     /* app/assets/stylesheets/main.css */